Lloyd’s of London donation to Kidney Research UK

-The Kidney Research UK nomination came from London-based Caterina De Morii, a direct tax specialist at Lloyds, on behalf of her sister-in-law Gemma Drake.
+The Kidney Research UK nomination came from London-based Caterina De Morii, a direct tax specialist at Lloyds, on behalf of her sister-in-law Gemma Carter.

 Gemma has a rare auto immune condition called Wegener’s granulomatosis, which saw her go from a healthy, vibrant young woman to fighting for her life in A&E with end stage kidney failure.

 The following rounds of tests, scans, treatment and dialysis threw her life into turmoil.